About Sudan Reach

 At it’s independence, South Sudan had only 50 kilometers of paved roads in the entire region.
 Progress has been made since then, but the nation is still vastly considered rural.
 The majority of the nation still has no electricity, no running water, and no means of transportation other than by foot.
 Getting to school is likely one of the top reasons why school attendance is so low, along with lack of resources.

-Since 2012, Sudan Reach has been involved in sponsoring and mentoring a few young South Sudanese men as they aspire to finish their education.
+Since 2012, Sudan Reach has been involved in sponsoring and mentoring a few young South Sudanese men as they aspire to finish their education and serve their country.

 We are believing that the combination of education and mentoring will form great men for South Sudan’s future.
 Please join us in prayer and financial support as we invest in this young nation.